Urumi (film): Production

 The 16th century costumes were designed by debutant Eka Lakhani, with make-up by Ranjith Ambady.
 The clothing worn by the characters, particularly that worn by the women, differed slightly from what would be historically accurate attire.
 "You cannot re-create exactly how it was then, as women were topless in those days.
 So, you stylise the kind of dresses they wore in that era," Sivan said to Rediff.
 Shooting for the film started on 17 August 2010.
 The production design was carried out by Sunil Babu.
 The main locations were Kerala and the forests of Malshej Ghat in Maharashtra.
 Most of the scenes were captured in mostly natural light with a modest of budget and minimal visual effects.
 "It was tedious and the terrain was difficult.
 On screen, it looks beautiful but we shot standing in slush almost 24/7.
 People got foot infections.
 It was laborious", says Nithya Menon, who played a Chirakkal princess.
 The film was shot with a combination of various formats.
 The Canon EOS 5D was extensively used, especially for the sensuous song featuring Vidya Balan.
 The shooting lasted a period of seven months in the states of Kerala, Karnataka and Maharashtra.

-Urumi was filmed by three cinematographers – Santosh Sivan (who is the director of photography as well), renowned wild-life photographer Alphonse Roy, and national award-winning Anjuli Shukla.
+Urumi was filmed by three cinematographers – Santosh Sivan (who is the director of photography as well), renowned wild-life photographer Alphonse Roy, and National Film Award-winning Anjuli Shukla.
 "Shooting in the mist-laden Harishchadragad in Malshej valley is a difficult task as the light keeps changing constantly.
 It rains incessantly and the entire area is covered in slush.
 So each scene is a challenge.
-It is great to be a part of such a talented team," says Anjuli.
-Sunil Babu, the set designer for movies such as Ghajini, Lakshya and Ananthabhadram, was art director for the film.
+It is great to be a part of such a talented team," said Anjali.
+Sunil Babu, the set designer for Lakshya (2004), Ananthabhadram (2005), and Ghajini (2008), was the art director for the film.
 Visual effects were carried out by Mumbai-based Reliance Mediaworks.

 Santosh Sivan was heavily involved in bringing out a "tailored version" of the film in Telugu 2011, and in Tamil in 2012.
 Many scenes in the film were re-shot to avoid lip-sync problems.

-The English version

-The English version is expected to be just 110 minutes long, which is 55 minutes shorter than the Malayalam film.
-The director confirmed that the English version will showcase the brutal side of the Portuguese invader.
-The English version will be released in 2015.
-"The English flick, titled "Vasco Da Gama", is totally different from the Malayalam version in terms of structure and story.
-"We will be retaining only 30% of the scenes from the original", said Santosh Sivan, adding that the extra sequences are already shot.
-The script is being sponsored by a forum of the Hong Kong International Film Festival.